goadesign/goa.design/content/extend/plugins.md

 +++
 date = "2016-01-30T11:01:06-05:00"
-title = "Authoring Plugins"
+title = "Extending goa with Plugins"
-tags = ["plugins"]
-categories = ["Plugins"]
 +++

-# Extending goa with Plugins

-## What are goa Plugins?

-goa plugins act on two different levels:

-* They make it possible to extend goa with new DSLs.
-The syntax for the DSLs is completely up to you which means new DSLs can be created that describe anything.
-Examples are database models, runtime environments, related services that may not be implemented using the goa runtime etc.
-* Plugins also make it possible to generate new kinds of outputs from any DSL.
-For example new generators that target different languages and use the built-in API DSL.
+goa plugins make it possible to create new DSL and accompanying generators.
+Since DSLs are nothing more than Go functions their syntax is completely open.
+Plugins also make it possible to generate new kinds of outputs from any DSL.
+For example new generators that target different languages from the goa API design language.

 The combination of these two dimensions make goa plugins very powerful allowing to create new DSLs and generators that target any use case where generating code, documentation, configuration or anything else is useful.

 Another interesting aspect is that DSLs complete each other.
 It is not necessary to write a new DSL